Adriatic dwarf goby: Description

 The Adriatic dwarf goby has a maximum total length of 7 cm.
 This species has two dorsal fins, the second dorsal fin having 8 branched rays, and its pelvic fins are unified.
 It has between 32 and 39 scales along the lateral line.

 Distribution and habitat

 The Adriatic dwarf goby is found around the Adriatic Sea from southern Italy to Montenegro.
 It has been introduced to the western side of the Italian Peninsula.
-This is species of shallow, well vegetated habitats in streams, lakes, estuaries, lagoons, lower reaches of rivers and springs.
+This is a species of shallow, well vegetated habitats in streams, lakes, estuaries, lagoons, lower reaches of rivers and springs.

 Biology

 The Adriatic dwarf goby feeds on invertebrates.
 They are a short-lived fish which lives for two years or less, they spawn after their first winter from April to August.
-The females lay eggs every 10 to 15 days during this time, laying their eggs under bivalve shells, stones or plant matter and the males guard the eggs, cleaning the shelters and hiding them in teh substrate.
+The females lay eggs every 10 to 15 days during this time, laying their eggs under bivalve shells, stones or plant matter and the males guard the eggs, cleaning the shelters and hiding them in the substrate.
 The juveniles are pelagic.